PuChenTW/go-micro-jetstream/.serena/memories/project_overview.md

 # Project Overview: go-jetstream

 ## Purpose
-A production-ready NATS JetStream driver for Go, providing reliable message publishing and pull-based consumption.
+A production-ready NATS JetStream broker for Go, providing reliable message publishing and pull-based consumption.
 It is designed for seamless integration with `go-fx` and uses a context-aware `broker.Broker` interface, removing the dependency on `go-micro`.

 ## Tech Stack
 - **Language**: Go 1.25.5